Mosiwi/mosiwi_wiki/docs/source/arduino/A1E0000_basic_learning_shield/A1E0000_basic_learning_shield.md

 ![Img](../../_static/arduino/A1E0000_basic_learning_shield/3img.png)
 For Arduino UNO and NANO: C++ && C_language
 For Raspberry pi4: C_language
-For Raspberry pi pico: Python
+For Raspberry pi pico: MicroPython

 Load the "Mosiwi-basic-learning-kit-main.zip" file downloaded above into the arduino IDE in the following two ways:
 **(1) Importing a .zip Library**